-Add the “Application Server” role to your Windows 2003 server and create an index.htm page for the IIS web server.
+Add the “Application Server” role to your Windows 2012 server and create an index.htm page for the IIS web server.
 Confirm that the web page can be viewed by the workstations in your pod.

-Configure Terminal Services on the Windows 2003 server.
-Use “Administrative Tools->Remote Desktops” on the Windows XP workstation to control the server remotely.
+Configure Terminal Services on the Windows 2012 server.
+Use “Remote Desktop” (New downloaded App) on the Windows 10 workstation to control the server remotely.

 Establish an Organizational Unit within your domain using “Active Directory Users and Computers.”
 Delegate control of the OU to a non-administrative user.
-Login as that user on the Windows XP workstation and add a user to the OU.
+Login as that user on the Windows 10 workstation and add a user to the OU.

-Configure the DHCP service on the Windows 2003 server and set the workstations to obtain their IP address, subnet mask, gateway, and DNS information from the server.
+Configure the DHCP service on the Windows 2012 server and set the workstations to obtain their IP address, subnet mask, gateway, and DNS information from the server.
 The scope should use a limited range of addresses that starts after the first ten.
-Confirm DHCP operation by setting the Windows XP workstation to obtain its IP address automatically.
+Confirm DHCP operation by setting the Windows 10 workstation to obtain its IP address automatically.

 Configure the DHCP service on the router and set the workstations to obtain their IP address, subnet mask, gateway, and DNS information from the router.
 The first ten addresses should be excluded from the pool.
-Confirm DHCP operation by setting the Windows XP workstation to obtain its IP address automatically.
+Confirm DHCP operation by setting the Windows 10 workstation to obtain its IP address automatically.

 Connect a printer to your pod’s network using one of the print servers in the lab.
-Setup the printer on the Windows 2003 server as a “local printer” on a standard TCP/IP port.
+Setup the printer on the Windows 2012 server as a “local printer” on a standard TCP/IP port.
 The print server uses DHCP to get an IP address.
 To have it obtain and print an IP address, hold the reset button for 5 seconds.